BHI-Research/nano-datasets/README.md

 Make sure to provide accurate and complete responses to these prompts to ensure successful execution.

-## ssv2
+## Videos: nano-ssv2 (Something-to-Something v2)

 To create a minimal dataset from ssv2 original dataset, start downloading ssv2 on your local pc.
-You can download it from [here](https://developer.qualcomm.com/software/ai-datasets/something-something).
+You can download it from [here](https://www.qualcomm.com/developer/software/something-something-v-2-dataset/downloads).

 After it, run refer_by_classes.py in ssv2 folder, with this parameters: